Main

 Abstract

-If we recognize that programming languages are not languages for machines but are languages that human beings write and read, we can see that studies on them rather belong to humanities.
+If we recognize that programming languages are not languages only for machines but are languages that human beings write and read [and used for human-to-human communication], we can see that studies on them rather belong to humanities.
 This recognition enables possibility to study programming languages using methods of linguistics.
 This recognition also leads us to find significance of comparative studies on programming languages and natural languages.

 Until now, some software scientists have had interests on linguistic research on programming languages, but they seems not to have performed it.
 So I believe that this paper should establish the basis of linguistic research.
 Therefore, in this paper, I show linguistic viewpoints on programming languages, show what types of analysis methods can and should be applied to which parts of programming languages, and try to show the direction of linguistic researches.